alexandrebastien/Oligo-Banding/README.md

 ## Parameters in config.csv
 - Chromosome: chromosome names
 - Stripes: number of desired stripes for the chromosome
-- Colors (first row only): number of diffrent colors needed
+- Colors (first row only): number of different colors needed
-- Optimization: number of iterations to do in order to maximize the Levenshtein/Editor distance.
+- Optimization: number of iterations to do to maximize the Levenshtein/Editor distance.